feroult/yawp-site/guides/getting-started/google-appengine-deploy.md

 ---
 layout: guides
-title: "Google Appengine Deploy"
+title: "Google App Engine Deploy"
-description: A guide on how to deploy YAWP! to Google Appengine
+description: A guide on how to deploy YAWP! to Google App Engine
 ---
-# Google Appengine Deploy
+# Google App Engine Deploy

-After you've bootstrapped your API with the ad of the YAWP!'s maven archetype, it is really straight forward to deploy it to Google Appengine, just follow these steps:
+After you've bootstrapped your API with the aid of YAWP!'s Maven archetype, it is really straightforward to deploy it to Google App Engine.
+Just follow these steps:

-1) Create your Appengine Project ID using the [Google Clound Console](https://console.cloud.google.com).
+1) Create your App Engine Project ID using [Google Cloud Console](https://console.cloud.google.com).

 2) Change the file __src/main/webapp/WEB-IF/appengine-web.xml__ and insert your Project ID: